-The College has been graded by the ESFA financial plan as having outstanding financial health through to 2023/24 based on the College's financial return, which was submitted to the ESFA in July 2022.
+The College has been graded by the ESFA financial plan as having outstanding financial health through to 2023/24 based on the College's financial return, which was submitted to the ESFA in July 2023.
+The grade for 2024/25 is assessed as Good, however this was prior to the announcement of an increase to the funding rate in August 2023 which will improve future forecasts.
 The College has healthy cash reserves to fund future capital developments.